code-newbies/python-thursday-adventure/README.md

 - **Have more git questions?** If you've gone through the material above and want to walk through git concepts with a real person, send us a note <hello@codenewbie.org> and we'd be happy to setup some time to do it together.

 ### Skill requirements
 You're welcome to start contributing at any level, but it's helpful to have some knowledge of Python.
-To get you started go through the following tutorials first.
+To get you started, go through one of the following tutorials first.

 - [Python 3 cheat sheet](http://learnxinyminutes.com/docs/python3/)
   If you're coming from another programming language, or you're pretty solid with Python 2.7, this single page has syntax examples to get you up and running fast in Python 3.